 18 October 1898: Karoline Wilhelmine Charlotte Blamauer born at Linzerstrasse 87 in the Penzing district of Vienna, Austria.
-Her father is a coachman and her mother a laundress; the family lives in poverty.
+Her father, Franz Paul Blamauer, is a coachman and her mother, Johanna Teuschl Blamauer, a laundress; the family lives in poverty.
 She was the third child born to the Blamauers; the first, also named Karoline, had died.
 Three of Lenya’s siblings survive into adulthood: Franz (b.
 1897), Maximilian (b.
 1902), and Maria (b.
 1906).
 Lenya’s father is a violent alcoholic who abuses Karoline often, while her mother does what she can to protect her.

-1902: The Blamauer family moves to a different address in the same district.
+1902: The Blamauer family moves to Ameisgasse 38 in the same district.
 Karoline begins performing with a small local circus troupe; she sings and dances with a tambourine and learns how to walk a tightrope.

-Ca. 1906: Transfers to a school for gifted children in a neighboring district that is more prosperous than Penzing.
+Ca. 1906: Transfers to a school for gifted children in Hietzing, a neighboring district that is more prosperous than Penzing.

 1910: Begins Bürgerschule (middle school).

-September 1913: Travels to Zurich for what is supposed to be a short visit with her mother’s sister Sophie; she takes up residence with Sophie at Zeunerstrasse 7.
+18 September 1913: Arrives in Zurich for what is supposed to be a short visit with her mother’s sister Sophie; she takes up residence with Sophie at Zeunerstrasse 7.
 Karoline begins taking ballet lessons with Steffi Herzeg, the ballet mistress at the Stadttheater (Municipal Theater).
 Soon Sophie arranges for her to move to Kreuzstrasse 10 as a live-in maid with the family of theatrical photographer Alexander Ehrenzweig.
-Lenya’s mother, who arranges the trip at Sophie’s invitation, tells her daughter as she departs, “Be smart, Linnerl, and don’t come back if you can help it.”
+Lenya’s mother, who has arranged the trip at Sophie’s invitation, tells her daughter as she departs, “Be smart, Linnerl, and don’t come back if you can help it.”

 31 August 1914: Returns to Zurich shortly after World War I breaks out and moves back into the Ehrenzweig household.

 Autumn 1914: Formally hired as a ballet apprentice at the Municipal Theater, at a salary of 60 francs per month.
 A few months later Richard Révy, one of the stage directors, accepts her as an acting student.
 She begins taking small roles in plays and operettas during the 1914-15 season; over the next few seasons, she is given minor, non-singing roles in operas as well.

 Early 1915: Moves in with her best friend, fellow ballet apprentice Greta Edelmann, and her family.

 6 February 1916: Signs contract as full member of the corps de ballet, at a salary of 160 francs per month.
 Her salary increases every year thereafter.

-October 1916: Becomes the mistress of a wealthy Czech who lives in Zurich and moves in with him.
+October 1916: Becomes the mistress of a wealthy Czech who lives in Zurich and moves in with him in Kilchberg, Switzerland.